-The Company manages its capital to ensure that will be able to continue as a going concerns while maximizing the return to stakeholders through the optimization of the debt and equity balance.
+The Group manages its capital to ensure that entities in the Group will be able to continue as going concerns while maximizing the return to stakeholders through the optimization of the debt and equity balance.

-Key management personnel of the Company review the capital structure on an annual basis.
+Key management personnel of the Group review the capital structure on an annual basis.
 As part of this review, the key management personnel consider the cost of capital and the risks associated with each class of capital.
-Based on recommendations of the key management personnel, in order to balance the overall capital structure, the Company may adjust the number of new shares issued, and/or the amount of new debt issued or existing debt redeemed.
+Based on recommendations of the key management personnel, in order to balance the overall capital structure, the Group may adjust the number of new shares issued, and/or the amount of new debt issued or existing debt redeemed.

-The Company is not subject to any externally imposed capital requirements.
+The Group is not subject to any externally imposed capital requirements.